rehmanali1994/rehmanali1994.github.io/_pages/research.md

 ## Research Statement Overview

 My research focuses on developing computational ultrasound imaging techniques that treat image formation and reconstruction as inverse problems rooted in wave physics.
 My work spans conventional pulse-echo ultrasound and an emerging modality known as ultrasound [computed] tomography (UST/USCT), which records the transmission of ultrasound through tissue.
-Clinical applications include breast cancer screening, point-of-care assessment of acute neurological conditions, and quantitative imaging of the liver.  ***[Download my complete research statement for more details](/assets/pdf/ResearchStatement.pdf)***
+Clinical applications include breast cancer screening, point-of-care assessment of acute neurological conditions, and quantitative imaging of the liver.  **[Download my complete research statement for more details](/assets/pdf/ResearchStatement.pdf)**.

 <!-- pages/research.md -->